pg07codes/summary-of-moving-to-cloud/moving-to-the-cloud.md

 - Cloud Services types- SaaS, PaaS, IaaS -
 ```
-- In short, all of them are cloud services(any service that uses internet in some way either to do some computation, fetch some data etc) but with varying level of control .
-In Saas, you have a software which uses cloud services at the backend but you have no control of it like gmail app, google drive.
-Both of these are softwares that uses cloud (stores data on web , does computation on cloud) but none of which is controlled by you.
-You can only control the application layer(front-end)
+- In short, all of them are cloud services(any service that uses
+internet in some way either to do some computation,
+fetch some data etc) but with varying level of control .
+In Saas, you have a software which uses cloud services
+at the backend but you have no control of it like gmail app, google drive.
+Both of these are softwares
+that uses cloud (stores data on web , does computation on cloud) but none of which is controlled by you.
+You can only control the application layer(front-end).

-- PaaS gives you a platform as a service, like windows machine/ linux machine with some storage and then you may install
+- PaaS gives you a platform as a service, like windows machine/ linux machine with some storage
-whatever you like on it.
+and then you may install whatever you like on it.
 Store whatever you wish .
 It is like your own PC but on cloud.

 - IaaS is the most customizable.
 You have all the raw materials to build a machine.
 Select your OS, select how much space you need, how much ram you want, any load balancing you want to do.

 - answer by sriram kuravi (https://www.quora.com/What-is-the-difference-between-IaaS-SaaS-and-Paas) is great.
 ```